2002-2005 Dodge Ram 1500 Regular Cab

 - Video receivers with flip-out monitors aren't a good idea in this vehicle because of the way the dash is shaped.

-If you like the sound of the factory system, but it's just not loud enough for you, you might consider JL Audio's Clean Sweep or some other factory sound processor.
+If you like the sound of the factory system, but it's just not loud enough for you, you might consider a factory sound processor.
 This type of processor allows you to tie an amp (and even new speakers) into your factory radio, for a big boost in performance.

 Tools needed: Phillips screwdriver, flat blade screwdriver, panel tool.